EHfive/einat-ebpf/README.md

 sudo sysctl net.ipv4.ip_forward=1
 # With simplified CLI options,
 # this setup NAT for traffic forwarding to and from wan0 and setup hairpin
-# routing for traffic forwarding from lo and lan0 to wan0
+# routing for traffic forwarding from lo or lan0 to wan0
 sudo einat --ifname wan0 --hairpin-if lo lan0
 # With config file
 sudo einat --config /path/to/config.toml